rashmirrajashekara/docs/product-guides/Product Guide - Intel® Security Libraries - Secure Key Caching.md

 -   Golang packages

 If these are not already installed, the Integration Hub installer attempts to install these packages automatically using the package manager.
-Automatic installation requires access to package repositories (the RHEL subscription repositories, the EPEL repository, or a suitable mirror), which may require an Internet connection.
+Automatic installation requires access to package repositories (the RHEL/Ubuntu subscription repositories, the EPEL repository, or a suitable mirror), which may require an Internet connection.
 If the packages are to be installed from the package repository, be sure to update your repository package lists before installation.

 ### Supported Operating Systems

-The Intel Security Libraries Integration Hub supports Red Hat Enterprise Linux 8.2.
+The Intel Security Libraries Integration Hub supports Red Hat Enterprise Linux 8.2 and Ubuntu 18.04.5 LTS(Bionic Beaver).

 ### Recommended Hardware